Walidd35/Walidd35/README.md

 ✌️ Hi there!
 I'm Walid Bahij

-    📚 I'm a Backend developer and Student at @Simplon 🔭 I'm currently looking for a Freelance ✨ (backend, frontend, fullstack) 🌱 I’m currently learning python and rust ☕️
+    📚 I'm a Backend developer and Student at @Simplon 🔭 I'm currently looking for an alternance
+    🌱 I’m currently learning python and rust ☕️

   Stats 🎯